weavejester/reagi/README.md

 # Reagi

-An extremely experimental [FRP][1] library for Clojure.
-Everything about this library may change.
-You have been warned :)
+An experimental [FRP][1] library for Clojure.
+The API is not fixed in stone.
+Things may change.

 [1]: http://en.wikipedia.org/wiki/Functional_reactive_programming